-White chocolate makes a terrific substitute for royal icing, it’s less sweet and much more flavorful.
-Just melt in the Proofer and spread over cookies to frost them.
+White chocolate makes a terrific substitute for royal icing. t is less sweet and much more flavorful.
+Simply melt in the Proofer, temper, and spread over cookies to frost them.
 For a crisp texture with shine and snap, temper the chocolate after melting by stirring in a little seed chocolate while it cools.

 Melt and Temper White or Dark Chocolate:

 To melt chocolate, break into pieces and place about three-quarters of the pieces in a bowl.
 Reserve the remainder to use as “seed” chocolate.
 Set up the Proofer without water in the tray and set the thermostat to 115 °F / 46 °C .
 Make certain the entire Proofer is completely dry.
 Place the bowl of chocolate in the Proofer and allow it to melt slowly and safely while rolling the dough or baking the cookies.
 Four ounces / 113 g of chocolate will melt in 60 minutes or less, larger quantities will take longer.